 The design incorporates the MESH Economy Model that collocates faculty and students from different disciplines to share equipment and facilities.
 This strategy saves money and spurs collaboration.

-About two-thirds of the space will accommodate research, classrooms, offices for biomedical research and multipurpose rooms.
+About two-thirds of the space accommodates research, classrooms, offices for biomedical research and multipurpose rooms.
 Common areas include a first-floor café and a rooftop terrace.

-Research conducted within the Joint Health Sciences Center is expected to benefit medical providers, patients and further Camden’s transformation into a hub for healthcare research.
+Research conducted within the Joint Health Sciences Center benefits medical providers and patients while furthering Camden’s transformation into a hub for healthcare research.